techdad/afpub/afpub-2017-lame-dns/afpub-2017-lame-dns-draft-00.md

 ### Notification

-Once one or more name-servers are flagged as lame, a reasonable attempt must be made to contact the person(s) responsible for the `domain` object and the DNS delegation.
+After one or more name-servers are flagged as lame, a reasonable attempt must be made to contact the person(s) responsible for the `domain` object and the DNS delegation.

 It is recommended that all of the `admin-c`, `tech-c` and `zone-c` contacts be tried in parallel.